chips-blockchain/docker/Chips-in-Docker.md

     `ln is 286576 blocks behind chips network`

     Let the LN sync and come back later when ln has synched and run it again.
 You can exit the bet script (`Ctrl+C`), but DO NOT STOP the Docker container.
 Make sure it is running in the background, after you exit it.
 To exit the Docker container just type `exit` followed by an Enter.

-    LN might take several hours to sync.
-You might want to let it run overnight..